 Saint Ferriol de Trente Pas, Provence, France

 One time my parents discovered this lovely camping in France in the region Provence in the village St. Ferriol de Trente Pas.
 It was the beginning of an 18 year long going back.
 The camping owners became their friends as were some of the local habitants.
-In that time they were the only Dutchies on that camping.
+In that time they were the only Dutch people on that camping.
 It was the 1970s.
-Beautiful camping in a beautiful nature.
+It was a beautiful camping located in a beautiful nature.

 My mom always entertained the whole crowd of kids, either with games, telling stories or teaching them a song.
 The one next to her on the right photo is our eldest daughter Iske May.